Sonnet 139

 I did not tell her I would leave today,

-Planning sweet reunion, the coming day;
+Dreaming sweet reunion, the coming day;

-Then, home at dusk, the last mile took the most;
+Then, home at dusk; the last mile took the most;

 The windows dark, a strange horse at the post.